awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-video-object-detection.md

 )
 ```

-## Create an Adjustment Labeling Job<a name="sms-video-od-adjustment"></a>
+## Create Video Frame Object Detection Adjustment or Verification Labeling Job<a name="sms-video-od-adjustment"></a>

-Use the video frame object detection adjustment task type to have workers adjust labels from a video frame object detection labeling job\.
-You can create an adjustment labeling job in the console by *chaining* a successfully completed object tracking labeling job\.
-To learn more, see [Start an Label Adjustment Job \(Console\)](sms-verification-data.md#sms-data-adjust-start-console)\.
+You can create an adjustment and verification labeling job using the Ground Truth console or `CreateLabelingJob` API\.
+To learn more about adjustment and verification labeling jobs, and to learn how create one, see [Verify and Adjust Labels](sms-verification-data.md)\.

 ## Output Data Format<a name="sms-video-od-output-data"></a>